-It is an unfortunate fact that far too many transpeople have bad experiences with their families when the come out.
+It is a very unfortunate fact that far too many trans people still have bad experiences with their families when they come out.
 Faced with that reality it is heartwarming to hear from a parent who has been strong enough to support her daughter through transition:

 My daughter was born a male, but right from the word go I had a feeling she was in the wrong body and I didnt know enough about transition then to help her.
 Many years my daughter suffered, feeling she could not talk to people about it.
 So one day i sat her down, and asked her what we are going to do about it.
 I tried to get her help, but she was too scared.
 I was a bit mean to her, because i was fed up with her being upset.
 I said to her "we will have to do something to help you along".
 So I tried to get her to a psychiatrist to help her, but she didnt feel she could talk to him.

 Many years went past i kept trying for her, and she managed to talk to a trans woman on a chat site.
 Between the two of us things have changed, but there was so much bias out there it is hard sometimes.
 People need to realise that it is not a choice for a transsexual to transition (This includes doctors and professionals).
 They do not live with the person, they do not know the person how can they judge.
 I know this person and this person is a female, and I want people to realise this.